 Another one of gamewornfootballjersey.com's favourite players, Terry Ray entered the NFL as a 6th round pick of the Atlanta Falcons in the 1992 draft.
 Ray would only spend one season in Atlanta, appearing in 10 games with 2 starts.
 He was picked up by the New England Patriots off waivers from Atlanta in 1993.
 Ray spent the next 4 seasons (1993-96) with the Patriots, suiting up for 63 regular season games including 24 starts.
 He picked off 4 passes during his time in New England, one each season.

 Ray resurfaced in 1999 with the Edmonton Eskimos where he become an instant star.
 He was voted a CFL All-Star in 2000 and 2001.
-His best season would occur in 2000 when he was the West nominee for the league Outstanding Defensive Player (won by Hamilton's Joe Montford).
+His best season came in 2000 when he was the West nominee for the league Outstanding Defensive Player (won by Hamilton's Joe Montford).
 In 2000, Ray had 113 tackles, 8 tackles for loss, and 4 interceptions.
 After four stellar seasons in Edmonton, Ray was released on June 14, 2003 and signed with the Winnipeg Blue Bombers the following day.
-Ray would spend the next two seasons in Winnipeg before calling it a career.
+Ray would spend the next two seasons (2003-04) in Winnipeg before calling it a career.
 In 91 CFL regular season games, Ray finished with 10 pass interceptions, 15 sacks, and 9 fumble recoveries.
-He also scored a touchdown in his first CFL season with a 92-yard return of a fumble.
-Ray was also a big contributor on special teams despite being a starter, notching double-digit special teams tackles five times (he had 9 in 1999, his first season in the league).
-After his playing days ended, Ray became a scout for the Washington Redskins.
+He also scored a touchdown in his first CFL season with a 92-yard fumble return.
+Ray was also a big contributor on special teams despite being a starter, notching double-digit special teams tackles five times.
+After his playing days ended, Ray became a scout in the NFL for Washington.